allen-michael-tan/Kinematic-clock/README.md

 	  if (rtc.lostPower()) {
 	    Serial.println("RTC lost power, lets set the time!");

 	    // Comment out below lines once you set the date & time.
-	    // Following line sets the RTC to the date & time this sketch was compiled
+Following line sets the RTC to the date & time this sketch was compiled
 	    // rtc.adjust(DateTime(F(__DATE__), F(__TIME__)));

-	    // Following line sets the RTC with an explicit date & time
-	    // for example to set July 8 2021 at 13:30 you would call:
+	    // Following line sets the RTC with an explicit date & time, for example to set July 8 2021 at 13:30 you would call:
 	    // rtc.adjust(DateTime(2021, 7, 8, 13, 30, 0));
 	  }

-	  // When time needs to be re-set on a previously configured device, the
-	  // following line sets the RTC to the date & time this sketch was compiled
+	  // When time needs to be re-set on a previously configured device, the following line sets the RTC to the date & time this sketch was compiled rtc.adjust(DateTime(F(__DATE__), F(__TIME__)));
-	  // rtc.adjust(DateTime(F(__DATE__), F(__TIME__)));
-	  // This line sets the RTC with an explicit date & time, for example to set
-	  // July 8, 2021 at 13: you would call:
-	  // rtc.adjust(DateTime(2021, 7, 8, 13, 28, 0));
+	  // This line sets the RTC with an explicit date & time, for example to set July 8, 2021 at 13: you would call: rtc.adjust(DateTime(2021, 7, 8, 13, 28, 0));
 	}

 	void printTime() {